Welcome Francophiles

 Valenciano, continues the language southward in an almost identical form all the way to Alicante.

-There is now a strong resurgence of all the languages mentioned above and I include a link below extracts and examples of three of the southern languages of Lengadocian
+There is now a strong resurgence of all the languages mentioned above and I include a link below extracts and examples of three of the southern languages of Lengadocian.

-link to - occitantext word document
+link to - occitantext word documentback to top of page

 Links